Flowing maps to minimal surfaces: Asymptotic analysis in the noncollapsing case

 Given any solution $(u,g)$ of \eqref{flow} with an incompressible initial map $u_0$ we thus obtain that the length $\ell(g(t))$ of the shortest closed geodesic of $(M,g(t))$ is bounded away from zero by a constant $c=c(E(u_0,g_0), (N,G))>0$.
-Consequently the solution constructed in Theorem \ref{existence} exists for all time and as $t\to \infty$ the maps $u(t)$ subconverge (after modification with diffeomorphisms homotopic to the identiy) to a branched minimal immersion $\bar u$ with the same action as $u_0$ on $\pi_1(M)$.
+Consequently the solution constructed in Theorem \ref{existence} exists for all time and as $t\to \infty$ the maps $u(t)$ subconverge (after modification with diffeomorphisms) to a branched minimal immersion $\bar u$ with the same action as $u_0$ on $\pi_1(M)$.